MayMeow/excel-importer/README.md

 # Excel importer

-Library to transform XLSX files into models.
+Simple and extendable library for loading data from Excel files (.xlsx) into objects.

 This Library using `phpoffice/phpspreadsheet` to read from XLSX files.
 Look at their [Github](https://github.com/PHPOffice/PhpSpreadsheet)

-## Read files - commandline with example data
+## Read files - commandline with example data (Deprecated)

 From command line with example data